Linuxfabrik/monitoring-plugins/check-plugins/gitlab-health/README.md

                      [--severity {warn,crit}] [--test TEST]
                      [--timeout TIMEOUT] [--url URL]

-Checks whether the GitLab application server is running.
-It does not hit the database or verifies other services are running.
+Checks whether the GitLab application server is running by querying the /-/health endpoint.
+This is a lightweight probe that does not hit the database or verify other backend services.
+Alerts when the server does not respond or reports unhealthy.

 options:
   -h, --help            show this help message and exit -V, --version         show program's version number and exit --always-ok           Always returns OK.
-  --insecure            This option explicitly allows to perform "insecure"
+  --insecure            This option explicitly allows insecure SSL
+                        connections.
-                        SSL connections.
-Default: False --no-proxy            Do not use a proxy.
-Default: False --severity {warn,crit}
+  --no-proxy            Do not use a proxy.
+  --severity {warn,crit}
                         Severity for alerting.
 Default: warn --test TEST           For unit tests.
 Needs "path-to-stdout-file,path-to-